-One of the most innovative and privacy-reinforcing features which deserve a mention in this Protonmail review are its self-destructing E-mails.
+One of the most innovative and privacy-reinforcing features which deserve a mention in this Protonmail review is its self-destructing E-mails.

-The E-mails get deleted from the recipient’s inbox after a time which is pre-set by you before sending the E-mail.
+The E-mails get deleted from the recipient’s inbox after a time that is pre-set by you before sending the E-mail.

 e.
 SSL Encryption